xiaopeng163/docker-k8s-lab/docs/source/lab-environment.rst

 Download link: https://www.vagrantup.com/downloads.html

-For what vagrant is and how to use it, please reference https://www.vagrantup.com/docs/
+For what vagrant is and how to use it with virtualbox and vmware fusion, please reference https://www.vagrantup.com/docs/

 Vagrant with two node docker engine
 -----------------------------------